finkelshtein/SunflowersWales/content/authors/admin/_index.md

   - Officers
 ---

-Dmitri Finkelshtein is an Associate Professor in Mathematics at [Swansea University](http://www.swansea.ac.uk/staff/science/maths/d.l.finkelshtein/).
+Dmitri Finkelshtein is a Professor of Mathematics at [Swansea University](http://www.swansea.ac.uk/staff/science/maths/d.l.finkelshtein/).
 You may visit his personal [research web-page](https://finkelshtein.netlify.app/).

 Dmitri is from Kyiv.
 He moved to the UK in 2013, and he has been working as a Ukrainian volunteer since 2014.